cucumber/common-wiki/Autotest-Integration.md

-This wiki is scheduled to be [removed](https://github.com/cucumber/docs.cucumber.io/issues/144).
+**Note: This wiki is scheduled to be [removed](https://github.com/cucumber/docs.cucumber.io/issues/144).**

-Please check out the current [Cucumber docs](https://docs.cucumber.io/).
+**Please check out the [current Cucumber documentation](https://docs.cucumber.io/).**

+If this page contains information that is useful to you, please consider adding it to the [docs project on GitHub](https://github.com/cucumber/docs.cucumber.io).